Here's What Happened After The Mass Shutdown Of Mental Hospitals In The 1960s

 When large mental asylums were still in use, the population of prisoners with mental illness was only about 1% in 1880.
 Once institutions began closing in the 1960s, the number started rising significantly.

-By the 1980s, around 10% of the imprisoned population suffered from mental illness.
-New York Daily News once dubbed the Los Angeles County Jail "the largest de facto psychiatric inpatient facility in the US," with New York City's Rikers Island coming in second.
+By the 1980s, around 10% of the imprisoned population suffered from severe mental illness.
+In 2012, New York Daily News dubbed the Los Angeles County Jail "the largest de facto psychiatric inpatient facility in the US," with New York City's Rikers Island coming in second.

 After the incident, Kendra's Law went into effect, which, according to New York Daily News, "gave courts the power to compel the mentally ill to accept treatment as a condition of living in society."
-The law lets judges order the mental health system to treat those with severe mental illness - this potentially gives people access to mental health treatments before they develop dangerous behaviors.
+The law lets judges order the mental health system to treat those with severe mental illness - this potentially gives people access to mental health treatments.

 However, groups like the American Civil Liberties Union oppose Kendra's Law and similar laws because this law "unconstitutionally expands the circumstance under which the State may compel persons with neurobiological disorders to undergo treatment against his or her will."

 - Photo: Cecil W. Stoughton / Wikimedia Commons / Public Domain

 The Federal Government Failed To Enforce Mental Health Legislation After Kennedy's Assassination